 Make sure the layer is just sticky enough to stick together but not super wet — you can adjust the quantity of the almond flour or plant-based milk to achieve the best consistency here!

-Spread the goodness on your almond cookie layer with a spoon, then cover the baking dish and place it into the freezer to harden for about an hour.
+Pour the caramel on your almond cookie layer with a spoon, then cover the baking dish and place it into the freezer to harden for about an hour.

-In the meantime, melt your dark chocolate on the stove or in the microwave using this awesome guide if you’re unsure how to do so.
+In the meantime, melt your dark chocolate on the stove or in the microwave.
+Check out this awesome guide if you’re unsure how to do so!

 Once your caramel has had time to set in the freezer, remove your baking dish and pour the melted chocolate on top of your two layers.